AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 ## Why?

-Poor gantry squaring can cause a number of problems, particularly with first layer.\
+Poor gantry squaring can cause a number of problems.
-Here's a video example of bad gantry squaring.\
 Notice that the idlers get "pinched" when moving the X extrusion back/forth (this is shown with loose Z joints).

 https://user-images.githubusercontent.com/34943186/154356504-b3870f34-32a3-4c2a-a424-7d48def0f834.mp4

+This can cause a number of problems, primarily:
+- First Layer issues
+- Z belts rubbing against the gantry's printed parts

 ## Method